Fascinating Bird Behavior: Caching Food

-You see birds carrying seeds off from feeders to store them - but where do they go, and how do they find them again?
+Birds carry seeds off from feeders.
+But where do they go, and how do they find the food again?
+Learn more about this caching behavior.

 “Why isn’t that bird eating the seed?” asked an 8-year-old boy as we watched a collection of bird feeders through a window.
 “He just grabbed a piece and flew away.”